 Thriving communities are comprised of a diverse group of individuals who are united by a sense of purpose and desire to use their time and creative energy to serve the common good.

 The following guiding indicators of thriving communities have been found to be universal across faiths, cultures, and nationalities.
-We use these indicators as a framework to ground our actions and guide our decisions about what and how to deliver CultureSeed’s programs and meet our mission goals.
+We use these indicators as an intersectional framework to ground our actions and guide our decisions about what and how to deliver CultureSeed’s programs and meet our mission goals.

 The five indicators of a thriving community are: